Car Accident Compensation Lawyers Cairns

 What types of injuries can occur in a road accident?

-If you have been involved in a car accident, it is important to seek medical assistance as soon as possible.
+If you have been involved in a car accident, seeking medical assistance as soon as possible is important.
 Some of the most common injuries that can occur in a car accident include:

 • Whiplash